The Cairngorms Up-Close: Gallery

 About: Plant bugs of the species Phytocoris pini can be found on pines in scattered areas of Great Britain.
 The Scottish Highlands represent a significant part of their known distribution.

-Date range for adult records: 1 August to 24 August
+Date range for live (non-diapausing) adult records: 1 August to 12 September (43 days)

 Pinalitus cervinus